balasuar/slate/source/includes/_onboardingaccounts.md

 TBD
 ```
 **ProductRatePlans** array of ProductRatePlan string, *required*
 Rate plans to be used for the account.
 This is an Avalara-specific value that determines at what billable rate the client will be charged.
-For free trial accounts, only a single array element is required (e.g. "SDK - Free Trial - Non-Developer").
-For paid accounts, two array elements are expected: one to describe the standard rate plan and one to describe the overage rate plan.
-Possible rate plan combinations are:
+For paid accounts, multiple array elements are expected: one to describe the standard rate plan and one to describe the overage rate plan, as well as any additional elements required by the partner contract arrangement.
+Possible rate plan values are:

+* ZT - 250 - Pro – Monthly
+* ZT - 250 - Pro - Annual
+* ZT - 250 - Pro (Usage)
+* ZT - 500 - Pro – Monthly
+* ZT - 500 - Pro - Annual
+* ZT - 500 - Pro (Usage)
+* ZT - 1000 - Pro – Monthly
+* ZT - 1000 - Pro – Annual
+* ZT - 1000 - Pro (Usage)
-- "QBOSC - 300 -  Pro - Annual", "QBOSC - 300 - Pro (Usage)"
+* ZT - 1500 -  Pro - Monthly
-- "QBOSC - 300 -  Pro - Monthly", "QBOSC - 300 - Pro (Usage)"
+* ZT - 1500 -  Pro - Annual
+* ZT - 1500 - Pro (Usage)
-- "QBOSC - 1000 -  Pro - Annual", "QBOSC - 1000 - Pro (Usage)"
+* ZT - 2000 -  Pro - Monthly
-- "QBOSC - 1000 -  Pro - Monthly", "QBOSC - 1000 - Pro (Usage)"
+* ZT - 2000 -  Pro - Annual
+* ZT - 2000 - Pro (Usage)
-- "QBOSC - 3000 -  Pro - Annual", "QBOSC - 3000 - Pro (Usage)"
+* ZT - 2500 -  Pro - Monthly
-- "QBOSC - 3000 -  Pro - Monthly", "QBOSC - 3000 - Pro (Usage)"
+* ZT - 2500 -  Pro - Annual
+* ZT - 2500 - Pro (Usage)

-A third element may be included for paid accounts to indicate filing services ("QBOSC Pay As You Go").
+An additional element may be included for paid accounts to indicate filing services (e.g. "QBOSC Pay As You Go").

 **ConnectorName** string, *required*
 The connector that will be the primary method of access used to call the account created.